joellord/handson-tekton/README.md

 * Minikube
 * Tkn
 * VS Code extension
- (Course Tools container?)

 ## Intro
 * Intros, why should you care about CI/CD
-* What is CI/CD and Cloud Native CI/CD
+* What is CI/CD and Cloud-Native CI/CD
 * Tekton

 ## Installation
 Start by installing Tekton on your cluster.